-Figure 3 Example visual stimuli for the clearly true and clearly false FC controls.
-The positive sentence Angie is allowed to buy the boat or the car would be paired with the image on the left to create a true control and with the image on the right to create a false control.
-The negative sentence Angie is not allowed to buy the boat or the car would be paired with the image on the right to create a true control and with the image on the right to create a true control and with the image on the right to create a true control and with the image on the right to create a true control and with the image on the left to create a false control.
+Figure 4 Example visual stimuli for the clearly true and clearly false or controls.
+The positive sentence Angie will buy the boat or the car would be paired with the image on the left to create a true control and with the image on the right to create a false control.
+The negative sentence Angie will not buy the boat or the car would be paired with the image on the right to create a true control and with the image on the left to create a false control.
 (Actual items varied in the character's name and the pictured objects.)